kevinjoyner/marty-financial-planner/README.md

     * **Priorities:** Drag-and-drop ordering of automation rules.

 ### 3. Entity Management (The Drawers)
-To maintain context, Aura uses a "Slide-over Drawer" pattern for editing.
+To maintain context, Marty uses a "Slide-over Drawer" pattern for editing.
 - **Context:** Users remain on the main view (e.g., Accounts List).
 - **Edit:** Clicking edit slides out a form panel with specialized logic (e.g., Mortgage Calculators).
 - **Universal Pinning:** Every numerical or date field has a "Pin" toggle.
 Pinning moves that variable to the Modelling Bar for experimentation.
 - **History:** A session-based Undo/Redo stack allows for safe experimentation with complex rule changes.

 ### 4. Visual Intelligence
-Aura visualizes key moments in your financial future using a custom charting engine.
+Marty visualizes key moments in your financial future using a custom charting engine.
 - **Automated Milestones:** The engine detects state changes and generates markers for:
     - **Debt Freedom:** The month a mortgage balance hits zero.
     - **Liquidity Crossover:** The month Liquid Assets exceed Total Liabilities.